isitrigh/youtube-python-downloader/README.md

 Use these links to skip to your operating system.<br>
 MacOS: https://github.com/isitrigh/youtube-python-downloader/blob/main/README.md#macos
 <h1>MacOS</h1>
 In order to run python programs you will need python 3 installed.
-To install python 3 open terminal and paste the following command in.
+To install python 3 you need to open terminal.
+To do this open th spotlight (press command and space), or press the magnfying galss in the top right corner.
+Next, search
 <code>sudo apt install python3 pip</code>